aimms/language-reference/advanced-language-components/the-aimms-programming-interface/interrupts.rst

 .. rubric:: Handling interrupts

-You can use the functions listed in :numref:`table:api.interrupt` to handle two-way interrupts.
+You can use the functions listed in :ref:`this table <table:api.interrupt>` to handle two-way interrupts.

 .. _table:api.interrupt: